Renee Video Editor

 Forgetting to Save Progress

-An easily common mistake in Renee Video Editor workflows is damaged project files due to:
+An easily frequent mistake in Renee Video Editor workflows is unexpected shutdowns due to:

 • Software Crashes: Minimize risk by employing version control systems.